lop1498/DistMIS/README.md

 - epochs
   > (int) Number of epochs each model will train for.
 - verbose
   >(int) Verbose.
 - nodes
   >  (int) Number of nodes.
 - gpus
   > (int) Number of GPUs per node.
 - batch_size
   > (int) Batch size handled by each replica, i.e. GPU.
 - num_workers
   > (int) Number of nodes * number of GPUs per node.
 - use_gpu
   > (bool) Boolean that indicates if the train is going to be done using GPU resources.
 - multinode
-  > (bool) Boolean that indicates if the train is going to be done using GPU resources.

-- use_gpu
-  > (bool) Boolean that indicates if the train is going to be done using GPU resources.
+  > (bool) Boolean that indicates if the train is going to be done in a multinode environment.
 - cpu_per_trial
   > (int) Number of CPUs assigned to each trial.
 - gpu_per_trial
   > (int)  Number of GPUs assigned to each trial.
 - num_samples
   > (int) Number of experiments.